Dianeod/docs/docs/ml/nlp.md

 #### `.nlp.TFIDF`

-_TF-IDF scores for all terms in the document_
+_TF-IDF scores for all terms in each document excluding stop words_

 Syntax: `.nlp.TFIDF x`